 Work of the Learning Disability Working Group

 In 2009 the Church of Scotland brought together the working group to focus on the needs of those in our communities with Learning Disabilities.
-The ecumenical group consists Council Members and staff from the Mission and Discipleship Council and co-opted members who bring personal experience and professional expertise.
+The ecumenical group consists Council Members and staff from the Church of Scotland and co-opted members who bring personal experience and professional expertise.
 Working together we look at the issues raised in our Focus Groups of those with Learning Disabilities and their companions.
 Part of our vision is to build a network of Learning Disabilities Contacts.
 These are people who are interested in making the church a place of togetherness and inclusion for all.
 They can be an everyday member of the church or someone in a voluntary role or an employed person.
 We will keep a note of their contact details and send them updates and information.
 We hope to go out and about on the road to meet with our Learning Disability Contacts.

 Could you be the Learning Disability Contact for your congregation?
 Please get in touch at firstname.lastname@example.org.

 Learning Disabilities Conferences